-To schedule a free confidential consultation with an Orange County Criminal Defense Attorney if you or a loved one is facing PC 422(a) charges, contact the Law Offices of John D. Rogers.
-Early intervention could be the difference of being convicted of a serious crime or avoiding formal charges altogether.
+To schedule a free confidential consultation with an Orange County Criminal Defense Attorney if you or a loved one is facing PC 422(a) charges, contact us today.
+Early intervention could be the difference between being convicted of a serious crime or avoiding formal charges altogether.

 California Penal Code 422(a) – defined (“Any person who willfully threatens to commit a crime which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communication device, is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate, and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family’s safety, shall be punished by imprisonment in the county jail not to exceed one year, or by imprisonment in the state prison.”)

 (c) “Electronic communication device” includes, but is not limited to, telephones, cellular telephones, computers, video recorders, fax machines, or pagers.
 “Electronic communication” has the same meaning as the term defined in Subsection 12 of Section 2510 of Title 18 of the United States Code.